delehef/asgart/README.md

   - `--reverse`/`-R` look for duplication which second arm is reversed

-  - `--translate`/`-T` look for duplication which second arm is translated
+  - `--complement`/`-C` look for duplication which second arm is complemented

   - `--max-cardinality` specifies the maximal count of members in a duplication family (default: 1000)

   - `--min-length SIZE` specifies the minimal length (in bp) over which a duplication is kept in the final result and not discarded (default: 1000)

-  - `--skip-masked`/`-S` skip soft-masked zones, _i.e._ lowercased parts of the input files (default: no)
+  - `--skip-masked`/`-S` skip soft-masked zones, _i.e._ lowercased
+    parts of the input files (default: no)

 ### Technical

   - `-h`, `--help` display an help screen

   - `--out FILENAME` specifies the file in which the results will be written

   - `--prefix NAME` defines a prefix to prepend to the standard out file name

   - `--format OUT_FORMAT` sets the output format.
 Default is `json`, but can be set to gff2 or gff3

   - `--threads COUNT` set the numbers of thread to use.
 Defaults to the number of cores abailable on the CPU

   - `--trim START END` run ASGART only on the specified area of the first file

 # Plotting

 ASGART comes with a plotting tool, producing a visual overview of the duplications.
 Currently, two type of graphs are available: chord graphs, or flat graphs.

 ## Options